Maine customers warned of power bill scam

 Maine power companies have to notify customers in a letter or email if they are risking disconnection and will perform a site visit with company vehicles and identification.

 “Please remember that CMP will NEVER ask you to use Green Dot cards to pay your bill, and will also never contact you and ask you to call them back on a different number.
 In addition, CMP must seek permission from the Public Utilities Commission to cancel anyone’s power during the period of Nov.
-15 through April 15,” the department said.
+15 through April 15,” police said.

 Businesses are not protected from winter disconnection like residential customers, but power companies still have to notify customers and do a site visit before disconnecting power, Rice said.